Orphan drug designation

 - meets the administrative requirements

-- has separately addressed each criterion of the relevant designation/s that have been requested with clear, robust and scientific justifications
+- has separately addressed each eligibility criterion with clear, robust and scientific justifications

 - contains justifications that are up to date